 1994 - Following the end of the football season, renovations continued with the addition of an upper deck.

 1995 - Seating capacity is 48,055 - an increase of 12,000 - following the completion of the upper deck on the stadium's north side.

-2001 - The eventual ACC Champion Terps posted a 7-0 record at Byrd Stadium, besting the 6-0 home mark most-recently accomplished by the 1976 team.
+2001 - The eventual ACC Champion Terps posted a 7-0 record at Maryland Stadium, besting the 6-0 home mark most-recently accomplished by the 1976 team.

 2004 - Remodeling on the Gossett Football Team House, which included meeting rooms, a dining facility and an auditorium, was completed during the summer.

 2006 - Maryland enters a partnership for naming rights for the field.
-The Terps begin play on Chevy Chase Bank Field at Byrd Stadium.
+The Terps begin play on Chevy Chase Bank Field at Maryland Stadium.

 2007 - In the spring, Maryland Athletics announced the $50.8 million stadium expansion project which includes 64 luxury suites, 440 new mezzanine-level seats, a presidential suite for 200 guests, new work areas for television, radio and print media, a new team shop and a state-of-the-art scoreboard.
 Construction began at the conclusion of the regular season.

 2008 - A $1.2 million state-of-the-art scoreboard is installed prior to the regular season.